 Instead of one singular model to choose from, Samsung gives consumers multiple options in the Galaxy Note line.
 The key differences often being screen size and technology, battery, memory, and even color.

-Folding devices are still new to the market so these are going to be among the most expensive products.
-What’s more, they’re a bit tougher to get your hands on.
-They’re not produced in the same volume levels and not all carriers offer them.
+Folding devices are still newish to the market so these are going to be among the most expensive products.
+What’s more, they’re sometimes bit tougher to get your hands on because they are not produced in the same volume levels.
+And thus far, not all carriers offer them across the board.

 Where to Buy